MuhammadHussain06/ai-inference-overhead-harness/README.md

 <details>
 <summary><b>Orchestration and analysis</b></summary>

-- `run-suite.sh`: full baseline + concurrency-scan suite across clean-slate restarts, with per-repetition target/concurrency shuffling, CPU-pin verification, host/toolchain provenance fingerprinting, and a failures log so one broken cell doesn't abort the run.
+- `run-suite.sh`: full baseline + concurrency-scan suite across clean-slate restarts, with per-repetition target/concurrency shuffling, CPU-pin verification, host/toolchain provenance fingerprinting, and a failures log.
+Any invalidating condition — a failed cell, an OOM kill, a pinning or tier mismatch, a readiness timeout — aborts the suite rather than being logged and skipped; `analyze-results.py` rejects the whole dataset if that log has any entries, so there is nothing to gain by continuing.
 - `warm-up.js`: JIT/pool warm-up once per restart, hitting every target sequentially in its own window (plus a second max-VUS pass before the concurrency scan).
 Shares code with `run-target.js` so warm-up traffic is tagged and classified identically to measured traffic.
 - `analyze-results.py`: P50/P95/P99 tables and histograms per strategy/tier, Mann-Whitney U significance testing (Holm-Bonferroni corrected, rank-biserial effect sizes), cluster-level bootstrap CIs, reproducibility (CoV% across reps), paired error/timeout tables, client-contention diagnostics, warm-up convergence checks, throughput-vs-concurrency figures, and an optional open-loop-vs-closed-loop validity check (see [Running](#running)) when `openloop_*.json` files are present.
+Throughput is measured within each repetition and then averaged — a span pooled across repetitions would include the restarts and cooldowns between them.
+Both analysis scripts have their own pytest suite under `analysis/tests/`.
 </details>

 ---